-The optimism surrounding the iPhone 7 is quite evident, helped in no small measure by the recall of Galaxy Note 7, the latest big screen flagship by Samsung necessitated by faulty batteries.
+The optimism surrounding the iPhone 7 is quite evident, helped in no small measure by the recall of Galaxy Note 7, the latest big-screen flagship by Samsung necessitated by faulty batteries.
 Apple and its investors seem to be confident about their latest offerings made apparent by Apple placing increased orders with its vendors for 10% additional sets and investors fueling the stock prices of Apple.

-In the past three days, Apple stocks have increased by 10% on Nasdaq and market cap inching towards highs previously seen in Apr’16 around the time iPhone SE was announced.
+In the past three days, Apple stocks have increased by 10% on Nasdaq and market cap is inching towards highs previously seen in Apr’16 around the time iPhone SE was announced.

-While Apple has refused to share the weekend sales figures, USA telecom operators such as Sprint and T-Mobile have reported that the pre-orders for this year’s iPhones is four times the pre-orders of last year.
+While Apple has refused to share the weekend sales figures, USA telecom operators such as Sprint and T-Mobile have reported that the pre-orders for this year’s iPhones are four times the pre-orders of last year.

 The reason being while measuring the battery capacity in milliamp Hour (mAh) gives a measure of the electric power that can be delivered over time; the truth is direct comparisons based on mAh capacities can be misleading.
-Due tight control over hardware and software integration, Apple is known to squeeze out much more than the specs would otherwise indicate.
+Due to tight control over hardware and software integration, Apple is known to squeeze out much more than the specs would otherwise indicate.

 However as iPhone reaches in the hands of various certifications, regulatory and benchmarking organizations, more and more actual untold specs of the iPhone are getting revealed.
 The specs also indicate the various areas of improvements that have been made in iPhone 7 and iPhone 7 plus over the last year’s models.